 Their Build Series PETG has a dimensional accuracy of ±0.05 mm and is created to balance quality with price.
 Marketed to makers on a budget, this filament is said to be “exceptionally tough and sturdy”, but in a wallet-friendly package.

-A 1-kg spool of MatterHackers Build Series PETG will cost approximately $25 (with free shipping to continental US).
+A 1-kg spool of MatterHackers Build Series PETG will cost approximately $25 (with free shipping in the USA).
 It is available in both 1.75-mm and 3.0-mm diameters and comes in a variety of colors, from which we chose a spool in yellow for our review.

 Overall, we enjoyed using this material quite a bit.
 Throughout our tests, results were consistent, with well-defined detail and good finish.